2.1. Yandex Map Editor Interface

 - View the history of a map item.

 - View the history of your actions on the map.
-To view your notifications list, click the Notifications button.
+To view your notifications list, click Notifications.

 - To see your position in the daily user ratings, do the following (e.g. you're the fourth by the number of edits):

-Click the icon to open the map editor rating list (see section 1.1.1.
-User profiles).
+Click on the icon to open the map editor rating list (see Section 1.1.1.
+User profile).

-- — Yandex Map Editor chat To learn more about chats and messages, see Yandex.Help: Desktop chats.
+- Yandex Map Editor chat.
+To learn more about chats and messages, see Yandex.Support: Computer chats.

-- — Yandex Map Editor Help (see 1.
-About Yandex Map Editor)
+- Yandex Map Editor Help — see 1.
+What is Yandex Map Editor.Note.

-You can also bring up a short guide and detailed instructions on how to work with the Map Editor.
+Check out short guidelines and detailed instructions on how to use Yandex Map Editor.